mlrun/mlrun/docs/install.md

 ## Overview

-- Install MLRun [locally using Docker](https://docs.mlrun.org/en/latest/install/local-docker.html) or [over Kubernetes Cluster](https://docs.mlrun.org/en/latest/install/kubernetes.html).
-Alternatively, you can use the enterprise version: [Iguazio's managed MLRun service](https://www.iguazio.com/docs/latest-release/).
+- Install the MLRun service [locally using Docker](https://docs.mlrun.org/en/latest/install/local-docker.html) or [over Kubernetes Cluster](https://docs.mlrun.org/en/latest/install/kubernetes.html).
+Alternatively, you can use [Iguazio's managed MLRun service](https://www.iguazio.com/docs/latest-release/).
-- [Set up your client environment](https://docs.mlrun.org/en/latest/install/remote.html) if you are working remotely with the MLRun service.
+- [Set up your client environment](https://docs.mlrun.org/en/latest/install/remote.html) to work with the local or remote MLRun service.

-- Follow the [Quick Start tutorial](./docs.mlrun.org/en/latest/quick-start/quick-start.html) and [Additional Tutorials and Examples](./docs.mlrun.org/en/latest/howto/index.html) to learn how to use MLRun to develop and deploy machine learning applications to production.
+Once you have installed and configured MLRun, follow the [Quick Start tutorial](./docs.mlrun.org/en/latest/quick-start/quick-start.html) and [Additional Tutorials and Examples](./docs.mlrun.org/en/latest/howto/index.html) to learn how to use MLRun to develop and deploy machine learning applications to production.

-For hands-on learning, try the [MLRun Katakoda Scenarios](https://www.katacoda.com/mlrun).
-And you can watch the [Tutorial on Youtube](https://www.youtube.com/embed/O6g1pJJ609U) to see the flow in action.
+For interactive installation and usage tutorials, try the [MLRun Katakoda Scenarios](https://www.katacoda.com/mlrun).

 **Installation options:**
 ```{toctree}